DISTRICT OF COLUMBIA – COMMUNITY ELIGIBILITY OPTION

 Schools will be able to use the CEO percentage for four (4) years.

-Schools will no longer have to collection meal applications for those years on CEO.
+Schools will no longer have to collect meal applications for those years on CEO.

 Schools that do not collect meal applications will no longer have to conduct verification.